gulyasmir/gulyasmir/README.md

 - 🌱 I’m currently learning canvas & AR\VR.
 - 👋 I want to cooperate  to do better.
 - 👯 I’m looking to collaborate on good company.
-- 🤔 I’m looking for help with  find work.
+- 🤔 I’m looking for help with  find good job.
 - 💬 Ask me about JavaScript )
 - 📫 How to reach me: https://t.me/gulyasmir
 - ⚡ Fun fact: